volcanocyber/victor-docs/docs/source/models.rst

 Confort's improvements include more accurate rheological parameters and equations, evaluations of crystal-bearing rheology, additions of crystal and vesicle size distribution, and integration of degassing in both equilibrium and disequilibrium conditions.

-The example workflow sparse and should be fairly easy to follow.
+The example workflow is minimal and should be fairly easy to follow.
 After importing the necessary libraries, The first cell contains all input parameters, ranging from the pressure at the beginning and ends of the model to the weight percent of various chemical compounds and particles.
 The following two cells can be run without input.
 Following these, please thoroughly read the markdown cell, and select 7 outputs from the list of 27.
 Input those numbers into the next cell in a list.